Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Results

 \paragraph{Evaluating Classification Models} To test the trained classification models, we annotated 1,150 Telegram messages.
 One message was removed during the annotation process because it did not contain any text, resulting in 1,149 annotated messages.
 968 (84.2\%) were labeled as \textit{neutral} and 126 (15.8\%) as \textit{abusive}.
 The Krippendorff's alpha was 73.87\%, which is a good inter-rater reliability score in the context of hate speech and abusive language \citep{kurrek-etal-2020-towards}.

 Figure \ref{fig:matrices} visualized the classification performance of the various classifiers on the evaluation set.
-It reports the confusion matrix, the F1 score of the abusive class, and the macro F1 score of the six trained classification models (a-f), the Perspective API (g), and the best combination of the six classifiers (h).
-Let us first compare the six classification models that we trained on the Twitter datasets.
-The best-performing model is COVID-19; it outperformed the other models w.r.t.
-F1 (54.95\%) and macro F1 score (71.91\%).
+It presents the confusion matrix, the F1 score of the abusive class, and the macro F1 score of the six trained classification models (a--f), the Perspective API (g), and the best combination of the six classifiers (h).
+Let us first compare the six classification models that we trained on the different datasets.
+The best-performing model is COVID-19; it outperformed the other models in terms of F1 score (54.95\%) and macro F1 score (71.91\%).
 In comparison to the COVID-19 test set, however, the performance drastically decreased.
-This should not be surprising because Telegram messages are different w.r.t. to structure and content from tweets.
+This should not be surprising because Telegram messages differ from tweets in terms of structure and content.

-To benchmark the performance of our classification model, we used Google's Perspective API to classify the messages.
+To benchmark the performance of our classification model, we used Google’s Perspective API to classify messages.
 The API returns a toxicity score between 0 and 1 for a text.
 We translated this value by setting a threshold.
-If the value is above or equal to the threshold, the label is \textit{abusive}; if it is below, \textit{neutral}.
-We set the threshold to 0.5 because it produced the best F1 and macro F1 score.
-If we compare the performance of the Perspective API with our best-performing model, we observe that our model has a higher F1 (54.95\% vs. 53.50\%) and macro F1 score (71.91\% vs 70.51\%).
-This is surprising because the Perspective API is built for comments that are more similar to Telegram messages than tweets.
+If the value is above or equal to the threshold, the label is \textit{abusive}; otherwise, the label is \textit{neutral}.
+We set the threshold to 0.5 because it produced the best macro F1 score.
+Figure \ref{fig:threshold_toxicity} shows the macro F1 scores dependent on various thresholds; the highest macro F1 score is achieved with a threshold of 0.5.
+Comparing the performance of the Perspective API with our best-performing model, our model has a higher F1 score (54.95\% vs. 53.50\%) and macro F1 score (71.91\% vs 70.51\%).
+This is surprising because the Perspective API is built for comments more similar to Telegram messages than tweets.